 The Wintergreen community's reputation for being environmentally responsible has been hard-earned.
 The Wintergreen Property Owners Association has imposed penalties by amounts as high as $50,000 on owners who have violated the formal restrictions.

-More powerful than any rule or organization, however, has been the thoughtful care thousands of individual property owners have given their Wintergreen properties over the decades.
+More powerful than any rule or organization, however, has been the thoughtful and respectful care thousands of individual property owners have given their Wintergreen properties over the decades.